travis-ci/docs-travis-ci-com/blog/_posts/2012-09-24-post-mortem-pull-requests-unavailability.md

 1.7.0-preview2 on a server we have physical access to.

-So we were able to start debugging the issue further by inspecting thread dumps and profiling the JVM using VirtualVM.
+So we were able to start debugging the issue further by inspecting thread dumps and profiling the JVM using [VisualVM](http://visualvm.java.net).
 We still kept running into the same issues, timeouts not being hit.
 But at least we were able to more reliably get timeouts eventually.

 At around 2:30 am CEST, things were looking up, and we left things running on its own, on the new server.
 Queue processing seemed to go smoothly until we